US Fulbright Logo

 The U.S. Fulbright Students are normally placed in Yerevan, the capital of Armenia.
 Many foreigners comment that Yerevan reminds them of a small-sized European city, with a population of around one million.
 There is enough downtown housing and many outdoor cafes, which stay open between mid-May to late October.
 There are several supermarkets where you can shop for food and housing amenities.
 There are also several malls in the city for clothing and other necessities.
 The cultural life is vibrant; Yerevan is home to several international festivals in film, documentaries, music, and theater; and in general, has a thriving performing arts scene.
 One of the fast-growing areas is the IT sector.
 Located in the heart of Armenia, Yerevan's location allows for regional travel both to the north and south.
 While many younger people understand and speak English, Russian is understood more widely.

 Armenia is a safe and hospitable country.
 Crime is relatively low, and violent crime is sporadic.
 Vehicle break-ins and theft are the most common crimes.
 Armenia may have earthquakes and landslides.
 Land borders with Turkey and Azerbaijan remain closed and are patrolled by armed troops.
-There are ongoing tensions on the border between Armenia and Azerbaijan, some bordering areas in the country have increased risk after the recent hostilities.
+Following U.S. President-led engagements held on August 8 in Washington, the United States has continued to support efforts toward a durable peace and increased regional connectivity.
+Initiatives such as the Trump Route for International Peace and Prosperity (TRIPP) underscore the U.S. commitment to promoting stability, economic cooperation, and long-term prosperity in the region.

 The U.S. Fulbright Students will have to register in the Department of State STEP program.
 The embassy will organize an orientation meeting with the U.S. Embassy security and consular officers in September.
-The U.S. Fulbright Students will be in touch with the Public Engagement Specialist to receive guidance and clarifications on safety and security issues/questions.
+U.S. Fulbright Students may contact the Public Engagement Specialist if they need additional guidance.
 We recommend all applicants read the State Department's page on traveling to Armenia here: https://travel.state.gov/content/passports/en/country/armenia.html.

 Eligibility